parkergray221/minimal-mistakes/index.md

 # About

 Hello!
 Welcome to my website!
-I'm a 23 year old computer scientist eager to land my first job in the industry.
+I'm a 23 year old computer scientist eager to land my first job in the tech industry.
 My contact information is in the sidebar.
+Projects are below.

 # Projects